jeking3/thrift/doc/specs/idl.md

   Methods will not be categorized beyond "as yet uncategorized".
   - Smalltalk allows filing both classes and methods within classes into named groups.
 These named groups of methods are called categories.

-N.B.: The `php_namespace` directive will be deprecated at some point in the future in favor of the scoped syntax, but the scoped syntax is not yet supported for PHP.

-N.B.: The `xsd_namespace` directive has some purpose internal to Facebook but serves no purpose in Thrift itself.
-Use of this feature is strongly discouraged

 ## Definition